jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

           - int(sleep_time.split(':')[0])
         )

   and it does, the terminal shows green!
 YES!

-  The ``duration`` function can calculate the duration between any given random sleep and wake hours in a day.
+The ``duration`` :ref:`function<functions>` calculates the duration between any given random sleep and wake hours in a day.
 What a beautiful life!

-* Since all the tests are passing I can rewrite the solution as a series of steps that can explain the process to someone else who does not know how to use `str.split`_, index a :doc:`list </data_structures/lists/lists>` or use the int_ constructor
+* Since all the tests are passing I can rewrite the solution as a series of steps for someone who does not know how to use `str.split`_, index a :doc:`list </data_structures/lists/lists>` or use the int_ constructor

   .. code-block:: python